icopy-site/awesome/docs/awesome/awesome-audio-visualization.md

 - [Luis Henrique Bizarro Portfolio](https://lhbzr.com/) - Portfolio with experiments using Three.JS and GSLS.
 - [Triangles](https://willianjusten.com.br/audio-experiments/triangles/) - An experiment using triangles in Canvas.
 - [Adventure Machine](http://www.madeon.fr/adventuremachine/) - Campaign for Madeon's "Adventure" album.
-- [BBNG](https://github.com/willianjusten/awesome-audio-visualization/blob/master/https://uberviz.io/viz/bbng/) - WebGL Visualizer for "Confessions" (https://github.com/willianjusten/awesome-audio-visualization/blob/master/feat.
+- [BBNG](https://uberviz.io/viz/bbng/) - WebGL Visualizer for "Confessions" (feat.
 Leland Whitty) by BADBADNOTGOOD.
 - [Born in the Echoes](http://bornintheechoes.com/) - Campaign for The Chemical Brothers' "Born in the Echoes" album.
 - [Chrome Music Lab](https://musiclab.chromeexperiments.com/) - Play with simple experiments and explore how music works.
 - [DENNIS](http://www.dennis.video/) - An interactive and audio responsive music video for "Dennis" by popcorn_10's.